robertmartin8/ReasonableDeviations/Projects.md

 order: 2
 ---

-This page describes some of the projects I've worked on (several are still ongoing).
+This page describes some of the projects I've worked on.
 The projects are in approximately decreasing order of "importance" (whatever that means).

 <!-- TOC -->